 The symptoms of normal pressure hydrocephalus (NPH) tend to affect older people and usually develop slowly, over many months or years.
 Because they can be similar to those of other common age-related problems, the condition can be misdiagnosed.

 One of the pathologies NPH is often confused with is dementia caused by Alzheimer’s.
 For this reason, a brain scan should be requested.
+NPH has three sets of distinctive symptoms which are sometimes referred to as the TRIAD.
+These affect walking, cognitive ability, and continence.

 People feel frozen to the spot and may shuffle instead of taking proper steps.
 They can become increasingly unsteady and prone to fall when walking and/or turning.